marcusdesai/marcusdesai.github.io/content/2023/Aug/pos-automata.md

 I've long been drawn to [Finite State Machines][fsm-wiki] (FSM) and [Automata Theory][automata-wiki].
 These areas of study enjoy a close relationship with the day to day practicalities of programs because, for all their theoretical nature, they directly specify methods for how we can make regexes usable.
 But drawing out that relationship is easier said than done!
 I've stared blankly at many a dense paper, willing myself to understand and achieving precisely nothing.

-Anyway, I recently read Andrew Gallant's (AKA burntsushi) excellent and long (very long) [post][ag-ri] on the internals of the regex-automata crate.
+Anyway, I recently read Andrew Gallant's (AKA burntsushi) excellent and long (very long) [post][ag-ri] on the internals of the regex-automata [crate][crate-ra].
 Naturally automata are discussed in detail, a central topic being [Nondeterministic Finite Automata][nfa-wiki] (NFA).
 One thing that jumped out to me was the [section][ag-ri-fut] on future work mentioning [Glushkov's NFA construction][glushkov-wiki] \[[2](#ref-2)].
 I was interested to learn about this, and more so, to investigate the various ways of constructing automata from regexes.

-As you may have guessed from the intro, this was not as easy as looking up a few definitions and throwing together some code.
+As you may have guessed from this intro, this was not as easy as looking up a few definitions and throwing together some code.
 It's more: Act 1 Scene 1, Marcus hits a brick wall of understanding.
 Eventually though I think I've found some clarity on these ideas, and this is what I want to share with you because it's what I wish I'd been able to read when I didn't understand.
-First off, you may be wondering why this post's title includes Position automata (PA) when I've yet to mention the term?
-Well Position automaton is just another name for Glushkov's automaton!
-Already one bit of clarity provided I hope, btw I'm just going to use the PA abbreviation from now on.
+First off, you may be wondering why this post's title includes Position automata (PA) when I've yet to mention the term? **Position automaton is just another name for Glushkov's automaton!** Already one bit of clarity provided I hope, btw I'm just going to use the PA abbreviation from now on.

 ## Defining Automata